 In Summer Quarter, the weekly workload for Core faculty will be 18.75 contact hours.

-Summer contractual workload for Core faculty will be calculated by multiplying the 49 calendar days, or equivalent, by 75%, the summer workload: 49 x 75% = 36.75 days of effort @ 100%
+Summer contractual workload for Core faculty will be calculated by multiplying the 49 calendar days, or equivalent, by 75%, the summer workload: 49 x 75% = 36.75 days of effort @ 100%.

 H.4 Salary Placement of Intensive English Faculty Members